Did you experience bufferbloat problem on your network? Let me show you how to solve this menacing issue.

 - Enter the command menu and input the following command prompt in the command search tab

 - ifconfig eth0 txqueuelen 2 and ifconfig eth1 txqueuelen 2

 This series of steps would relieve your PC from Bufferbloat problems due to improper broadband or wireless connections.

 Purchase a new wireless router

 If you have tried the solutions listed above, it is advisable that you change your router.
 You can always purchase a new router with the latest anti buffer bloating technology.
 The router recommended is the Netgear Nighthawk R7800 X4S.
-This high-end router uses 1.7 GHz Broadcom processor.
+This high-end router uses a 1.7 GHz Broadcom processor.
 This gives the router excellent performance which drastically reduces the chances of buffer bloat.
-It also gives amazing connection speeds and wide range signal from any location in your house.
+It also gives amazing connection speeds and a wide range signal from any location in your house.